7 Hygiene Essentials for Your Baby

-The life of a new parent without wet wipes would be a lot more difficult!
+The life of a new parent without wet wipes would be a lot more difficult.
 Baby wipes come in handy to clean up diaper spills, spit-up, soiled surfaces and really, just everything!
 You will need wipes to clean your baby during each diaper change.
 While changing your baby’s diaper, clean your baby’s bottom using gentle baby wipes and give him some diaper-free time to air out the area.
-Always opt for wipes that are alcohol-free and are soft and gentle on baby’s skin.
-Mee Mee’s Caring Baby Wet Wipes contain aloe vera extract that will keep your baby’s skin moisturised and soothe any irritation.
+Always opt for wipes that are alcohol-free and soft and gentle on your baby’s skin.
+Mee Mee’s Caring Baby Wet Wipes contain aloe vera extract that will soothe inflammation and moisten your little one’s skin.

 Maintaining oral hygiene from early on is important for healthy gums and strong teeth.
-You can start brushing your baby’s teeth as soon as his first tooth appears.
-Use a soft brush with a small head.
+You can start cleaning your baby’s teeth as soon as his first tooth appears either with your finger or a gentle finger brush.
+Use a soft baby brush with a small head.
 Ideally, you should buy a finger brush which is made from non-toxic materials and has soft bristles.
-Along with a brush, you should also consider buying a tongue cleaner to clean your baby’s tongue of thrush and milk deposits.
 Remember, it is never too early to start taking care of your baby’s dental health.

 3. Nail Clippers and Scissors

 Using a nail clipper or a pair of scissors to cut your baby’s delicate fingernails can be a daunting task, but you have to do it.
 Babies’ fingernails grow fast and have sharp edges; they often can accidentally scratch and hurt themselves.
-To prevent your little one from hurting himself, invest in a nail clipper that is specially designed for babies.
+Invest in a nail clipper specially designed for babies to prevent your little one from hurting himself.
 Buy a clipper that is slightly sharp and has a magnifier – it will make your job easy.
 Mee Mee’s Gentle Nail Clipper with Magnifier has stainless steel blades and is easy to hold.
 It has a magnifying glass that will enable you to see your baby’s nails without straining your eyes so that you don’t accidentally hurt him.

 4. Cotton Balls

 Keep cotton balls well in stock for your tiny bundle of joy.
 For the first few weeks of your baby’s birth, it’s best that you use sterile cotton balls to clean his bottom.
-As baby’s immune system is weak, he can catch infections from all things around, so as parents, you should do everything in your power to protect your child.
+As a baby’s immune system is weak, he can catch infections from all things around, so as parents, you should do everything in your power to protect your child.
 To clean your little one’s bottom, dip a cotton ball in water and gently wipe his bottom.
-Refrain from using soap or any other product containing chemicals on his soft bottom.
-You can even use cotton balls to wipe his beautiful eyes.
-Keep a pack of cotton balls around in your home always.
-Cotton balls will also come in handy when you travel with your sweet bundle of poop!
+Refrain from using soap or any other product containing chemicals on their soft bottom.
+You can even use cotton balls to wipe the outside of your baby’s ears. remember to not stick the cotton ball or cotton buds inside your little one’s ears or eyes.
+Cotton balls also come in handy when you travel with your sweet bundle of poop!